luerhard/anti-elitism-gets-views/reports/manuscript/main.typ

 #quote(block: true)[
     #strong[Research Question:]
-    How do German political parties utilize YouTube differently, and to what extent does populism influence the popularity of their content?
+    How do German political parties utilize YouTube and to what extent does populism influence the popularity of their content?
 ]

 = Theory